Biden calls for up to three oil and gas lease sales in the Gulf of Mexico, disappointing all sides

 ConocoPhillips CEO Ryan Lance called Willow "the right decision for Alaska and our nation."
 But environmental groups call the $8 billion project a "carbon bomb" that would betray Biden's pledge to cut planet-warming greenhouse gas emissions in half by 2030.
 Opponents mounted a #StopWillow campaign on social media that has been seen hundreds of millions of times.

+Dyani Chapman, the director of Alaska Environment, said she was pleased that the final plan removes a proposed Alaska lease sale from a draft version.
+“This is a positive wave for the belugas, otters and salmon up here, but the coast isn’t clear,'' she said.
+“Climate change means that any more drilling anywhere can still create problems in a warming Alaska.''

-Interior Deputy Secretary Tommy Beaudreau appeared to acknowledge the contradiction on Thursday, telling a Senate hearing that the administration’s options were limited by the climate law.
+Interior Deputy Secretary Tommy Beaudreau said the administration’s options were limited by the climate law.

-“The (oil leasing) program is definitely informed by the IRA and the connection that the IRA makes between offshore oil and gas leasing and renewable energy leasing,” he said, referring to the Inflation Reduction Act.
+“The (oil leasing) program is definitely informed by the IRA and the connection that the IRA makes between offshore oil and gas leasing and renewable energy leasing,” he said Thursday, referring to the Inflation Reduction Act.

 The Interior Department can’t sell the rights to drill for oil and gas offshore without first publishing a schedule that outlines its plans.
 The administration faced a Saturday deadline to release the five-year plan.

+At least two sales have been held most years over the past several decades under the federal offshore leasing program, which was established in the 1950s.
+While Friday’s decision means fewer sales, it will take years for oil production to be affected because companies can take up to 15 years to start drilling once a lease is awarded, said energy analyst Rene Santos, of S&P Global Commodity Insights.

+Over the long term, Santos said, that could help drive companies to other countries, such as Brazil and Guyana, where the governments are more open to drilling.

-Environmentalists said the decision to lease more oil reserves would worsen climate change impacts from oil and gas emissions and leave coastal communities exposed to spills that occur regularly in the Gulf of Mexico.
+Environmentalists said the leasing will worsen climate change impacts and leave coastal communities in Louisiana and other states exposed to spills that occur regularly in the Gulf of Mexico.
+Beth Lowell, with the group Oceana, said Biden's proposal was “showing the world that it’s OK to prioritize polluters over real climate solutions.”

-“President Biden is unfortunately showing the world that it’s OK to continue to prioritize polluters over real climate solutions,” said Beth Lowell, U.S. vice president for the environmental group Oceana.
-“Expanding dirty and dangerous offshore drilling only exacerbates the climate catastrophe that is already at our doorstep.''
+Any individual sales held under the proposal will likely face legal challenges.
+“We will continue to work alongside Gulf Coast communities to challenge new leasing and transition beyond a fossil economy that is poisoning people and driving climate change,” Earthjustice president Abigail Dillen said in a statement.

+The oil industry and its allies have called for more leasing, not less.

-The American Petroleum Institute, the top lobbying group for the oil and gas industry, said Biden "is choosing failed energy policies that are adding to the pain Americans are feeling at the pump.''
+The American Petroleum Institute, the top lobbying group for the oil and gas industry, said Biden was "choosing failed energy policies that are adding to the pain Americans are feeling at the pump.''

-“This restrictive offshore leasing program is the latest tactic in a coordinated strategy to reduce energy production, limiting consumers' access to affordable reliable energy and compromising our ability to lead on the global stage,'' API CEO Mike Sommers said in a statement.

-The oil industry and its allies have said since last year that the administration’s delay in finalizing a new offshore leasing framework after the prior five-year plan expired in 2022 would cause problems for companies trying to make their own plans.
-They’ve called for more leasing, not less, to ensure a steady supply of domestic oil.
+Sen. Dan Sullivan, R-Alaska, said Biden's announcement was "an affront to working Americans who are struggling to pay their bills as this administration continues its dangerous crusade to appease radical activists and shut down American energy.''

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.